 You can also give the reverse grip spider curl a go in your next workout if you have a weight bench.

 The concentration reverse curl encourages you to use good form by necessitating that you brace your elbow against the inside of your thigh during the exercise.

-Well, not only does this setup improve your lifting technique, it also enhances your mind muscle connection.
+Well, not only does this setup improve your lifting technique, it also enhances your mind-muscle connection and gives you pumped up biceps and brachialis muscles.
 This is because you don't need to put as much effort into stabilizing the weight, which in turn means that you can channel all of your energy and focus into blasting your biceps, brachialis, and brachioradialis.